drewschaub/protein-design-tools/README.md

 ## Usage
 Provide some examples of how to use your package.
 For example:

-### Calculate the radius of gyration of a protein structure's backbone
+### Examples

+In the example below, we demonstrate how to calculate the radius of gyration for a protein.
+This can be useful when selecting proteins with a more spherical structure.

 ```python
 from protein_design_tools import protein_structure, protein_structure_utils